Teachers’ Bargaining Committee

 In 2016, he obtained a certificate in labour negotiations from Queen’s University.

-In addition to his duties on the provincial bargaining team, Brent is also a member of the STF Executive’s Budget, Finance and Audit and Executive Visioning committees.
+Samantha is the Vice-President of the Saskatchewan Teachers’ Federation.
+She has served on the provincial Executive since 2015.
+In addition to being a member of the Teachers’ Bargaining Committee, she is also a member of the STF Executive’s Budget, Finance and Audit and Executive Governance committees.

 Randy Schmaltz is the Executive Director of the Saskatchewan Teachers’ Federation.
 He brings a wealth of experience from the education sector to the Teachers’ Bargaining Committee.